pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/07-teams.md

 One of the best things about Pantheon is the ability to collaborate with agencies and shops on web projects.
 If you have contracted with a [Pantheon Partner Agency](https://pantheon.io/plans/partner-program?docs), you can add them to the site as a Supporting Organization, which will give their company access to help build, launch, or maintain your site.

-Organization Administrators, Users in Charge, or Site Owners can add a [Supporting Organization](/organizations#organization-site-association).
+Workspace Administrators, Users in Charge, or Site Owners can add a [Supporting Organization](/organizations#organization-site-association).

 1. Open the Site Dashboard for the site.